 1. Cost per Click (CPC)

 This paid every time when somebody clicks an ad on your page.
 But you can’t click your own ads-Google will see this, and shut you down.
 The advertisers set the price for these ads, and they can vary greatly.
-Here, ads may generate a little amount despite an advertisers spending a lot on per click basis.
+Here, ads may generate a little amount despite an advertiser spending a lot on a per-click basis.

 2. Click-Through Rate (CTR)